 Three levels of access are provided:

 An Educator is a registered user wishing to utilise these resources as research and/or reference materials.
 An Educator can access MsWord versions of the resources as well as PDF versions.
 Educator access is provided to appropriate registrants by the site Administrator.
+If you wish to have Educator access you must be a teacher or academic.

 Whilst this may seem inconvenient it is necessary to protect the site from hackers and spambots.